 History of South Africa:

-Students participate in “virtual internships” with the non-profit South African History Online (SAHO).
+Between 2012 and 2017, students in this course participated in “virtual internships” with the non-profit South African History Online (SAHO).
 SAHO is a non-profit organization with a mission to promote history and the arts and to address the inequalities in South African written history.
 SAHO involves heritage and academic institutions as well as ordinary South Africans in rewriting South African history and in that way contribute to reconciliation, the building of a common humanity and a non-racial, non-sexist and democratic society.